carapace-sh/carapace-pixi/docs/src/pandorasBox.md

 ## Dash

 The `--` argument is a special case and disables flag parsing for arguments following it.
-But how it is handled differs between applications.
+However, how it is handled differs between applications.
 Many simply continue the positional arguments.
 But some, like `gh repo clone`, use it for something else.